Altered Art – Mail or Postal Art

 But then as postcards are commercially produced for the enjoyment of many, why not celebrate !
 Be creative and give old postcards new opportunities to shine in a whole new light.
 I hope this gives you some more ideas on how to celebrate your postcards in new and different ways.

-Evelyn in Montreal is hosting the Festival of Postcards with the theme of ‘signs’.She and her blogging buddies who collect vintage and interesting postcards are allowing us a peek at their treasured finds.
+Festival of Postcards with the theme of ‘signs’.She and her blogging buddies who collect vintage and interesting postcards are allowing us a peek at their treasured finds.
 Altered Artists, Mixed Media and Mail Art devotes are welcome to participate in our own altered style.

 Creative Swap News